raylutz/daffodil/README.md

 ### data typing and conversion

-    dtype is a dict that specifies the datatype for each column. if 'unflatten' is specified and dtype specifies json, then column will be unflattened using safe_eval()
+    dtype is a dict that specifies the datatype for each column. if 'unflatten' is specified and dtype specifies json, then column will be unflattened when the data is read.
+    Unflattening will convert JSON in the csv file to produce any arbitrary data item that can be JSON'd.

 ### creation and conversion

+    Pydf() -- Create a new pydf instance.
+        parameters:
+            lol:        Optional[T_lola]        = None,     # Optional List[List[Any]] to initialize the data array.
+            cols:       Optional[T_ls]          = None,     # Optional column names to use.
+            dtype:      Optional[T_dtype_dict]  = None,     # Optional dtype_dict describing the desired type of each column.
+            keyfield:   str                     = '',       # A field of the columns to be used as a key.
+            name:       str                     = '',       # An optional name of the Pydf array.
+            use_copy:   bool                    = False,    # If True, make a deep copy of the lol data.
+            disp_cols:  Optional[T_ls]          = None,     # Optional list of strings to use for display, if initialized.

     # create empty pydf with nothing specified.
     my_pydf = Pydf()